albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How does the multi-pheromone approach work?

-A pheromone and an herustic matrix are used fore each objective.
+A pheromone and an heuristic matrix are used fore each objective.

 ![image-20200507183951987](image-20200507183951987.png)